Pre-request scripts

 pw.env.set()

 can be used directly for quick and convenient environment variable definition.
-It can be used to better organize request code.
+It can be used to better organize request codes.

-Goto the pre-request script tab and copy paste the above JavaScript code as shown below:
+Goto the pre-request script tab and copy-paste the above ECMAScript code as shown below:

 These variables can be accessed in the request section by referencing them in double angle brackets <<variable_name>>